MDash-NITAP/Nucleotide-Polymorphism/README.md

-> For any questions or issues, please refer to the paper or contact madhusmita.dash81@gmail.com/ madhusmita.phd@nitap.ac.in.
+> For any questions or issues, please refer to the paper or contact [primary mail](madhusmita.dash81@gmail.com)/ madhusmita.phd@nitap.ac.in.